 Overall the exam was not too hard and you should be able to complete it if you pay attention during the training, do the lab exercises and study the slides.
 The good news is it is not about memorizing API, but more about understanding the concepts.
 In that sense, the questions are very well designed.
 Much better than the Oracle Java Exams, where it is often very important to study not only the topics, but also the actual question types and watch out for tricky questions.
 There were no tricky questions in the Spring exam.

 Here are available my personal study notes.
 They cover all the topics required to know for the certification.
 As they are available on GitHub, feel free to add more info or correct anything and create a pull request.
 Note that code listings provided are usually more for illustration purposes and do not need to be memorized.
 During the exam, you are not required to write code snippets or exactly know all the API and details.

 I have created set of flashcards using Anki software.
 The contents are basically derived from my study notes.
 Anki provides desktop client as well as mobile applications to study on the go.

 The deck contains 200 questions and can be downloaded here.

-The downloaded deck file can be imported in Anki using File → Import.
+The downloaded deck file can be imported into Anki using File → Import.